Iran stars step into limelight despite shrinking socks

 SALVADOR Brazil A hundred thousand fans for your home internationals, a nation's admiration for excellent World Cup performances, contrasted with struggling to find opponents and socks that shrink in the wash, life as a soccer player for Iran has its unique highs and lows.

-Iran's soccer stars are revered at home and have a penchat for fast cars and expensive toys which mirrors those of similar status in other countries.
+Iran's soccer stars are revered at home and have a penchant for fast cars and expensive toys which mirrors those of similar status in other countries.

 On Wednesday, Iran still stand a chance of making the second round for the first time in history as they face already eliminated Bosnia.